 Cities grow faster than ever in history of human-kind.
 Their prosperity is said to almost perfectly correlate to urbanisation processes (Glaeser 2011).
-However, there are rising stars among the cities and those that basically grow slowly.
 There are many alternative pathways to the growth that have been given the focus.
-Indeed, it is for city 'offers' that become more spatially and economically dense (Rosenthal & Strange 2004) and allow to save on costs to business.
+Indeed, it is for city 'offers' that become more spatially and economically dense (Rosenthal & Strange 2004) and allow to save on costs.
 It is for the variety of labour and capital that boosts the new opportunities and market potentials (Jacobs 1969) by enhanced interactions.
 It is for the availability, and excellence of amenities in cities that allows to compensate the net costs of doing business or living (Storper & Scott 2009).
 Alternatively, it is for the networks of cities that provide benefits reported as borrowing the city functions or markets (Meijers, Burger & Hoogerbrugge 2016).
-Growth is created by the need of experiences and validation of identity that attracts so called creative class (Landry 1994, Florida 2003).
+Growth is also created by the need of experiences and validation of identity that attracts so called creative class (Landry 1994, Florida 2003).
 It is also the institutions (Lundvall, 1992) or the 'milieu' that turns knowledge to economic value (Crevoisier 2016) and gives growth to cities.
-The processes are not hijacked by metro-regions.
-Second-rank cities may have already outperformed some of the agglomerations (Camagni & Capello 2014 and Camagni, Capello & Caragliu 2014).
+Van Oort and Lambooy (2014) explain the link between city and knowledge economy by assigning agglomeration economies to knowledge spillovers of firms in cities and innovative growth opportunities in cities to knowledge workers.
+There is however, another fastgrowing stream of literature that recognises the true growth of new opportunities as well as public (and business) sector innovations that bring more public value (Heartley 2005) and are made substantially viable due to the territorially embedded knowledge (Crevoisier 2016) and the sharing of (city) resources (McLaren & Agyeman 2015).
+That links to the logic of using and opening the knowledge to other actors and learning the valorisation methods.
+In fact, knowledge in cities is not just the resource that is tacit and codified and thus may be materialised in products or services.
+It becomes part of the culture (Crevoisier 2016).
+Moreover, it may be seen as the commons, namely urban commons (Hess & Ostrom 2006, Hess 2008) that generate externalities or even collective benefits (Polko 2016).

-In fact, there are hundreds of models building upon either quantitative or qualitative explanations that target the drivers of growth.
-The models are set within theories of economic geography, regional science and other related disciplines.
-However, the more we investigate, the more we understand that the driving forces that stimulate growth; be it more the local capitals or the external factors and trends; are challenged by complex and wicked problems (Huggins & Hilvert 2013) appearing in territorial systems that cities form or belong to.
-So is the development of cities that becomes challenging for those governing.
+The problem is that the more we systematically investigate, the more we understand that the driving forces that stimulate growth; be it more the local capitals or the external factors and trends; are in reality radically challenged by complex and wicked problems (Huggins & Hilvert 2013) appearing in territorial systems that cities form or belong to.
+So is the development of cities.
+It becomes extremely challenging for those governing.
 The research on cities then becomes eager to grasp the catchy concepts such as smart city that look for evaluating effectiveness of performance against political or strategic setting instead of growth patterns.

-It might be interesting then to ask whether what we usually call a smart city and tends to be rather a political idea and a direction to overcome the disadvantages of lagging behind (to paraphrase the learning region typology as described by Simmie 2012) works for slowly-growing cities.
-The other rationale for smart city is what Caragliu et al (2009) sees as fuelling sustainable economic growth and high quality of life by means of specific policy interventions.
-On the other hand, a smart-growing city will reveal to a patient researcher a more positive (instead of normative) picture of city smart growth patterns.
+It might be interesting then to ask whether, what belongs to a wider category of learning city and we give it a more sexy label of the smart city, tends to rather be a political idea and a direction to overcome the disadvantages of lagging behind (to paraphrase the learning region typology as described by Simmie 2012).
+The smooth rationale for smart city is what Caragliu et al (2009) see as fuelling sustainable economic growth and high quality of life by means of specific policy interventions rich in knowledge infrastructure.
+That means in fact governing in knowledge cities.